bvdcode/Octockup/README.md

 - **Incremental Backups:** Save only the necessary changes with each backup.
 - **Connecting Various Sources:** You can connect YouTube, SSH, FTP, and many other sources to gather data.
 - **Web Interface:** User-friendly web interface for managing all application functions.
-- **Multibase:** Octockup uses SQLite by default, but switches to PostgreSQL if environment variables are specified.

 ## Installation